lowRISC/sonata-software/exercises/hardware_access_control/README.md

 The above should return true as both compartments are in the allow list.
 Try removing one of the compartments from the allow list given to `compartment_allow_list` in [`gpio_access.rego`][] and check the result of the above command is no longer true.

-One can browse the other functions available as part of the compartment package in [`cheriot-audit`'s readme][compartment package].
+One can browse the other functions available as part of the compartment package in [CHERIoT Audit's readme][compartment package].

 [compartment package]: https://github.com/CHERIoT-Platform/cheriot-audit/blob/main/README.md#the-compartment-package